DigiBP/26SS_Zoo_Zuerich/README.md

 Decision table? -> saved to the database through Camunda (task in between registered lead and lead assignment - business rule task)

 3) Automation Opportunity 3:
-Automatic send of an email to choose the availability (third-party ready service(calendly))
+Automatic send of an email to choose the availability (third-party ready service(cal.com))

 4) Automation Opportunity 4: Form of unified question(to be created) that is filled by Lead to fill the database OR transcribtion of the call AI that fills database of ready to use tools (integrations) try whatever works - both suit